philliperod/notes/css/notes/day_1.md

 1. `1em = 16px`
 2. if you set an element to `em`, it will set its sizing in relation to its parent.

+_Additional Note_:

+- a relative measurement which refers to the multiplication of the default font size
+- think of it as **EMphasize**

 ![Image 3.0](../images/dayOne_9.png)

-3. so if the parent element has `em` value for its sizing, its child will be compounding its value when using `em` as well.
+1. so if the parent element has `em` value for its sizing, its child will be compounding its value when using `em` as well.
    - for example:

 ```